Gixx/worstpractice.github.io/src/_posts/2020-05-12-diy-dependency-injection-container-2.md

 #### Service identifier

 A service identifier is a string of characters.
-Oh GOD, you didn't belive it, did you?
+Oh GOD, you didn't believe it, did you?
 It can be a fantasy name as well as a real class name including the `::class` constant:

 ```php